kr-logic/sap-finance-automation/README.md

 # sap-finance-automation
 ```

-The F28 Input Automation Excel sheet should look like this:
+The Excel sheet for the F28 Input Automation script should look like this:

 		 A  |  B  |  C  |             D              |             E              |       F       | ...
 ------+-----+-----+-----+----------------------------+----------------------------+---------------+----